 Gladstone Savanna is rich with history.
-Venture past the cottonwoods into the heart of the preserve and you can almost hear the hissing and clanking of the trains as they pulled into the Gladstone shops for repair.
+Venture past the cottonwoods into the heart of the preserve, and you can almost hear the hissing and clanking of the trains as they pulled into the Gladstone shops for repair.
 This was once the hub of the Lost City of Gladstone.

 The last building on the site was removed by 1979.
-But if you look carefully, glimpses of the site's former glory are evident: a grand old bur oak spreads its branches over a nursery of younger oaks; patches of grey-headed coneflower, blazing star, and purple prairie clover bloom in summer, and majestic cottonwoods create a cathedral-like canopy and provide relief from the summer sun.
+But if you look carefully, glimpses of the site's former glory are evident: a grand old bur oak spreads its branches over a nursery of younger oaks; patches of grey-headed coneflower, blazing star, and purple prairie clover bloom in summer; and majestic cottonwoods create a cathedral-like canopy and provide relief from the summer sun.

 History and nature meet at Gladstone Savanna.
 It's a wonderful place to play, relax, and explore.

-- Playground -- Kids will love the water tower climbing structure at the playground.
+- Playground: Kids will love the water tower climbing structure at the playground.

-- Trail -- Stroll the trail loop and you're sure to see birds, insects, or wildlife along the way.
+- Trail: Stroll the trail loop and you're sure to see birds, insects, or wildlife along the way.

-- Prairie restoration -- Enjoy the prairie grasses and wildflowers blooming.
+- Prairie restoration: Enjoy the prairie grasses and wildflowers blooming.

-Archeological and Historical Information
+Archaeological & Historical Information

 This site was once home to the Gladstone Shops of the St. Paul and Duluth Railroad and included a roundhouse and repair shops.
-Download historic photos (PDF) of the site.
-In 2012, the city conducted archeological investigations at Gladstone Savanna.
+Download historical photos (PDF) of the site.
+In 2012, the city conducted archaeological investigations at Gladstone Savanna.
 These studies help document the site’s history and provide data from professionals that can help build a case for registering the site as a historical site, should the city wish to do so in the future.